When it comes to coeliac disease, whether you can have oats has got to be easily one of the most confusing topics.

 Cross Contamination Risk

 In Australia, I do not believe there are any locally produced oats that do not have any risk of cross-contamination.
-So therefore, if you were to have them, they would need to be imported from overseas.
+If you were to have them, they would need to be imported from overseas.

 In Australia, even without cross-contamination, it is considered illegal to call oats gluten-free.